uadmin/uadmin-docs/tutorial/part10.rst

 |

 For the case scenario, our client requests a data that returns only the last 5 activities sorted in descending order.
 In order to do that, use the public function called **uadmin.AdminPage**.
 AdminPage fetches records from the database with some standard rules such as sorting data, multiples of, and setting a limit that can be used in pagination.
 He also requests that the linking models should return only the name, not the other details within that model.
-Let's create another API file named "custom_list.go" containing the following codes below:
+Let's create another API file named **custom_list.go** containing the following codes below:

 .. code-block:: go